liamwalsh1980/Milestone-Project-1/README.md

 * There is two external media clips for users to watch.
 The first media clip is about two and half minutes long and titled "What is Autusm" The second is about five and half minutes long and is titled "Amazing Things Happen!".
 This media clips are credited at the bottom of this README in the credits section.
 Within the bullet points inside the Website Goals section, there is a couple of additional links to the resource and subscribe pages to encourage users to click on.
 These link words are in a light blue colour to stand out from the rest of the text.
 When hovering over these text links the font colour will change to green to show they are clickable.

-* The 'SUBSCRIBE FOR FREE' like button wording is in capital letters and when hovering over this, the back ground colour changes to green.
+* The 'SUBSCRIBE FOR FREE' button wording is in capital letters and when hovering over this, the back ground colour changes to green.

 * There are also horizontal line breaks between each section within this page to make it easy to navigate through.
 The layout is identical on all screensizes with changes made using media queries to adjust the size and positioning of the factsheet, subscribe button and useful links section.